JFMnrke/Chronicle/CAPABILITIES.md

 Understand

-How is the user's attention being directed, and what is it building?
+How are the user's attention, behavior, and context shaping the life they are building?

-A living, revisable model of the user
+Clearer self-understanding, supported by a living, revisable model

 Organize

-What is the smallest realistic way to move a chosen project forward?
+What structure allows this chosen project to move forward within the reality of this user's life?

-A short, visible, adjustable roadmap
+A personalized, visible, adjustable route that allows the project to coexist with the user's life.

 Redirect